kushalj/mv-ghostentista/README.md

 ____
 ### Known issues
-Probably lots of issues since its alpha.
+Probably lots of issues since its beta.

 ____
 ## Like the theme?
 Want to show your appreciation?